-All housing accommodations should be reserved well in advance.
+All housing accommodation should be reserved well in advance.
 We recommend that you reserve your housing at least ninety (90) days prior to your scheduled start date, as space is limited.

-A security deposit will be required in order to reserve a unit.
+A \$50 application fee and \$200 service fee will be required to reserve a unit.
 Students may be required to have their parents or guardian guarantee the housing agreement and they could be liable for the terms of the applicable agreement.
-Students are individually responsible and liable for any and all rental agreements.
+Students are individually responsible and liable for all rental agreements.
 Living in Collegiate Housing is an education in and of itself, affording students the opportunity to build lifelong relationships that are to be cherished.
 Remember, students who follow the rules and respect their classmates and the property will have no problem concerning their housing.